ORESoftware/nodejs-dep-check/README.md

 ### description

-this module checks to see if all the dependencies in your code are reflected in package.json - you may have noticed that when you deploy code the build fails or after you deploy there's a runtime error because a require statement in your code referenced a dependency that didn't make into package.json for whatever reason.
+this module checks to see if all the dependencies in your code are reflected in ```package.json``` - you may have noticed that when you deploy code the build sometimes fails, or worse, after you deploy there's a runtime error because a require statement in your code references a dependency that didn't make into package.json for whatever reason.

 therefore, ndc (nodejs-dep-check) should be incorporated in your continuous integration tests - this module is designed to be used as a static analysis test